danielbodnar/awesome-stars/README.md

 - [mirage/irmin](https://github.com/mirage/irmin) - Irmin is a distributed database that follows the same design principles as Git
 - [lk-geimfari/awesomo](https://github.com/lk-geimfari/awesomo) - Cool open source projects.
 Choose your project and get involved in Open Source development now.

+## ocr

+- [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents
+- [Unstructured-IO/unstructured](https://github.com/Unstructured-IO/unstructured) - Open source libraries and APIs to build custom preprocessing pipelines for labeling, training, or production machine learning pipelines.
+- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
+Paddle.js can either load a pre-trained model, or transforming a model from p
+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of file
+- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
+- [pd3f/pd3f](https://github.com/pd3f/pd3f) - 🏭 PDF text extraction pipeline: self-hosted, local-first, Docker-based
+- [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
+- [naptha/tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥
+- [opensemanticsearch/open-semantic-search](https://github.com/opensemanticsearch/open-semantic-search) - Open Source research tool to search, browse, analyze and explore large document collections by Semantic Search Engine and Open Source Text Mining & Text Analytics platform (Integrates ETL for document
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
+- [jonaswinkler/paperless-ng](https://github.com/jonaswinkler/paperless-ng) - A supercharged version of paperless: scan, index and archive all your physical documents
+- [LodestoneHQ/lodestone](https://github.com/LodestoneHQ/lodestone) - Personal Document Archiving (DMS, EDMS for Personal/Home Office use)

 ## open-access

 - [zenodo/zenodo](https://github.com/zenodo/zenodo) - Research.
 Shared.